Curriculum

 English

-English is led by Miss Wilson.
+English is led by Miss Taylor and Mrs Murphy.
 The school follows the National Curriculum.

 “My aim for English this year is for all children to be immersed in a school reading culture which will promote an appreciation of reading and allow the children’s love of reading to be refreshed.
 In addition we want to embed our writing targets to support children having an increased ownership of their own writing.”